-Children in our Early Years Foundation Stage and Key Stage 1are taught a daily phonics session in addition to the Literacy lesson.
-We follow the national Letters and Sounds Scheme to plan and deliver sessions, using the resources from Read Write Inc. Children are assessed regularly and are taught in smaller groups at a level that is appropriate to them.
+Children in our Early Years Foundation Stage and Key Stage 1 are taught a daily phonics session in addition to the Literacy lesson.
+We deliver our phonics in line with DFE recommendations for approved schemes, using the resources from Read Write Inc. Children are assessed regularly and are taught in smaller groups at a level that is appropriate to them.

 Children are tested in Phonics at the end of Year 1 and any child who doesn’t pass will be given additional intervention in Year 2 to help them pass when they re-sit.

 Phonics support continues into Key Stage 2 for those children who need additional help.

 At North Park we value the importance of encouraging children to read widely and often, including at home.
 We promote a love of reading across the whole curriculum so that children learn to read for a range of purposes; we strive to encourage our children to develop a love of reading.